davycheng123/Assignment-1/assignment-1.md

     | `t3.medium` - `t2.small`  | 989            |  0.744   |

     > Region: `N. Virginia`.
 Use `Ubuntu Server 20.04 LTS (HVM)` as AMI.
 You should launch **6** instances in total.
+    >
+    > Generally, network performance between instances of the same type is better than those of different types.

 2. (1 mark) What about the network performance for instances deployed in different regions?
 In order to answer this question, you need to complete the following table.